Visit Yorkshire Dales

 If you prefer not to walk, try a section of the Settle-Carlisle train line, which passes through a great deal of beautiful scenery.

 Visitor centres are located at Aysgarth Falls, Grassington, Hawes, Malham and Reeth.
-A couple of other small villages to visit include Malham, a tiny village near Malham Cove and Gordale Scar; and Ingleton, best known for the walk up Ingleborough that starts from the village and the Ingleton Waterfalls Trail.
+A couple of other villages to visit include Pately-Bridge, Malham, a tiny village near Malham Cove and Gordale Scar; and Ingleton, best known for the walk up Ingleborough that starts from the village and the Ingleton Waterfalls Trail.
 The spa town of Ilkley falls a little way outside the southern edge of the Yorkshire Dales.
+Burnsall is classed as one of the UK's most beautiful villages.

 (Within the Yorkshire Dales but not always in the National Park itself)